fsanzl/lexanalysis/README.md

 **2.1. poslem.py**

 Tokeniser, lemmatiser and PoS-tagger script using the StanfordNLP Python library (https://stanfordnlp.github.io/stanfordnlp/).
 This is a frontend for StanfordCoreNLP (https://stanfordnlp.github.io/CoreNLP/#about ), therefore, a full installation this toolkit with the Spanish models is required.
+It uses the UD Spanish AnCora models 0.2.0. (https://stanfordnlp.github.io/stanfordnlp/models.html)

 *Usage:*